Mining J.D. Salinger's Reclusive 'Life' For Answers

-In between firefights, Salinger hulled up in foxholes to write form letters to editors and revise stories.
+In between firefights, Salinger hid in foxholes to write form letters to editors and revise stories.
 Even in the face of death, his work was his life.
 A life lived entirely behind the writing desk, endlessly scratching out certain words and replacing them with better ones, can never be as interesting as the myths we dream up.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.